DamienPup/mcmod-rainbowstuff/README.md

-# Rainbow Stuff Relase 1.1.0
+# Rainbow Stuff Relase 1.1.1

 Changes:

--Added Rainbow Chest. forgot to add recipe... will do that on 3/3/2020

--Added more furnace recipes.

--Added a new mob: "Raincow".
-Currently Creative Only.
++Added Rainbow Chest Recipe. (if someone know how to make the face whatever direction the player faces (they don't) or do double chesting (they also don't), please correct the code or let me know).

 This mod adds rainbow stuff to the game.